-An emancipated minor should be given the right to make or revoke a will.
-An emancipated minor does not have this right under existing law.
-Accordingly, unless an emancipated minor resorts to a permitted form of nonprobate transfer during his or her lifetime, his or her estate must pass by intestate succession.
+An emancipated minor should be given the capacity to make or revoke a will.
+An emancipated minor does not have this capacity under existing law.
+Accordingly, unless an emancipated minor resorts to a permitted form of nonprobate transfer during his or her lifetime, the minor's estate must pass by intestate succession.

 The existing rule precluding an emancipated minor from making a will is particularly undesirable in the usual case-where a minor becomes emancipated as a result of a valid marriage.
 In such a case, the minor may wish to leave his or her entire estate to his or her surviving spouse.
 But under existing law, the surviving spouse takes all of the decedent's separate property only if the decedent dies without leaving surviving issue, parent, brother, sister, or descendant of a deceased brother or sister.
-In cases where the surviving spouse does not take
+In cases where the surviving spouse does not take all of the separate property, the share of the surviving spouse in the separate property of the decedent is one-half or one-third, 11 depending upon the circumstances.
+For example, if the decedent is survived by a spouse and a nephew, the nephew takes as much of the separate property as the spouse.
+Although this result might be tolerated if it could be avoided by making a will,12 it demonstrates the need for giving an emancipated minor the power to make a will.

-Insurance Code requires written consent of a parent or guardian for certain transactions with respect to life or disability insurance or annuity contracts involving a minor.
-A provision should be added to the Emancipation of Minors Act to make clear that the written consent requirement of Section 10112 does not apply in the case of an emancipated minor.
+Emancipation of Minors Act to make clear that the written consent requirement of Section 10112 does not apply in the case of an emancipated minor.

-A provision should be added to the Emancipation of Minors Act to make clear that an emancipated minor has the right to settle or compromise claims and actions by or against him or her.
-This right would appear to exist under the provisions of Civil Code Section 63 which give an emancipated minor the right to sue and be sued in his or her own name and to enter into binding contracts.
+A provision should be added to the Emancipation of Minors Act to make clear that an emancipated minor has the power to settle or compromise claims and actions by or against the minor.
+This power would appear to exist under the provisions of Civil Code Section 63 which give an emancipated minor the capacity to sue and be sued in his or her own name and to enter into binding contracts.

-- 6. Prob.
+Prob.
 Code §§ 20 and 21 require that a person be over the age of 18 to dispose of property by will.
-Civil Code § 63, which lists the purposes for which an emancipated minor shall be considered as being over the age of majority, does not include in the list the making of a will. - 7.
+Civil Code § 63, which lists the purposes for which an emancipated minor shall be considered as being over the age of majority, does not include in the list the making of a will.

 An emancipated minor might use insurance, joint deposit accounts in financial institutions, joint tenancy in real property, or a trust to transfer property to a survivor upon the death of the emancipated minor.
 Provisions should be added to the Emancipation of Minors Act to make clear that these and various other nonprobate transfer devices may be utilized by an emancipated minor.
-See discussion, infra. - 8.
+See discussion, infra.

 See Prob.
-Code §§ 200-230. - 9.
+Code §§ 200-230.

 Prob.
 Code § 224.